Sagar8908/Credit-Card/README.md

-# 💳 Credit Card Lending System – Django Backend
+# 💳 Credit Card Lending System – Django Backend IEC2021125 Sagar Das

 This project is a backend application built with **Django** to simulate a **credit card system** that helps users borrow money, repay it in installments (EMIs), and get monthly bills.
 This was developed as part of the **Bright Money Backend Intern Assignment**.